jonaprieto/specs/README.md

 # Anoma Specification

-This repository contains the canonical specification documents for the Anoma protocol.
+This repository contains the canonical specification documents for the Anoma protocol stack.

 ## Reading the specification